MicrosoftDocs/PowerShell-Docs/reference/includes/rhel-support.md

 | ![Supported][1] 8 |  ![Supported][1]  | ![Supported][1] | ![Supported][1]     |
 | ![Supported][1] 7 |  ![Supported][1]  | ![Supported][1] | ![Not Supported][3] |

+PowerShell is tested on Red Hat Universal Base Images (UBI).
+For more information, see the [UBI information page][ubi].

 PowerShell is supported on RHEL for the following processor architectures.

 |          RHEL          | 7.2 (LTS-current) |  7.3  | 7.4 (preview) |